dansand/ResChapter/content/numpy.md

 ### What just happened?

-In this chapter you have hopefully learned how easy it is to import and analyse data using Python / Numpy.
+After reading this chapter you have hopefully gained some apprciation how easy it is to import and analyse data using Python / Numpy.
 If you haven't seen progamming before, it is likely that some of the steps still seem a bit bamboozling.
-Remeber, this was an extremely fast-paced example.
-If you are interested in learning more, it may be a good time to turn to a more thorough introduction before returning to this example.
-Nevertheless you should now have the 'flavour' of how a data analysis workflow looks in Python / Numpy.
+Remember, this was an extremely fast-paced example.
+If you are interested in learning more, it may be a good time to turn to a more thorough introduction before coming back to this example.
+Nevertheless we hope you now have the 'flavour' of how a data analysis workflow looks in Python / Numpy.
 The skills you learned here - indexing, slicing, and asking 'boolean' question of Numpy arrays are very general, and can be reformulated to deliver a range of sophisticated quantiative analyses.

 ### Summary of Links